SiddharthSingh00769/Netflix-Clone/README.md

-# RNetflix Front-end Clone using Tailwind
+# Netflix Front-end Clone using Tailwind